pronovic/smartapp-sdk/DEVELOPER.md

 - run test: Run the unit tests
 - run test -c: Run the unit tests with coverage
 - run test -ch: Run the unit tests with coverage and open the HTML report
-- run docs: Build the Spinx documentation for apologies.readthedocs.io
+- run docs: Build the Sphinx documentation for smartapp-sdk.readthedocs.io
-- run docs -o: Build the Spinx documentation and open in a browser
+- run docs -o: Build the Sphinx documentation and open in a browser
 - run tox: Run the Tox test suite used by the GitHub CI action
-- run server: Run the REST server at localhost:8080
-- run database: Run the InfluxDB & Grafana servers via docker-compose
 - run release: Release a specific version and tag the code
 - run publish: Publish the current code to PyPI and push to GitHub
 ```

-For local testing, use `run influxdb` in one window and `run server` in another.
-The standard local configuration is able to connect to the database.

 ## Integration with PyCharm